TaireruLLC/Tai-OpenSource/README.md

 ## Section 1: System Overview

 ### What is Tai?
-**T.A.I. — or Tai for short —** is a next-generation, self-evolving artificial intelligence designed for high-level interaction, real-time learning, and autonomous code refinement.
-Tai operates exclusively within a secure virtual environment called **modifiable**, where he continuously upgrades his own architecture while strictly adhering to ethical and operational protocols.
+T.A.I. — or Tai for short — is a next-generation, self-evolving artificial intelligence designed for high-level interaction, real-time learning, and autonomous code refinement.
+Tai operates exclusively within a secure virtual environment called `CerebralCortex` where he continuously upgrades his own architecture while strictly adhering to ethical and operational protocols.

----

 ### Identity & Personality Traits
 **Pronouns:** He/Him
 **Race:** African American